0xkalvin/pizza-ordering-localstack-demo/README.md

 docker-compose up pizza-ordering-server pizza-ordering-worker
 ```

-That will initialize the localstack container, server container and worker container.
+That will initialize the localstack container, a server container and a worker container.

+## How to interact with the Localstack infrastructure
-AWS CLI commands for interacting with the localstack infrastructure.
+AWS CLI commands
 ```bash

 # See order entries in dynamo